 I grew up in western North Carolina, spending summer afternoons collecting stories from my grandparents; stories of growing up on tobacco farms, being displaced by the Tennessee Valley Authority, sharecropping, and ironing for neighbors.
 These evenings at kitchen tables were my earliest trainings for the qualitative research I have conducted since.
 Resulting work has been presented at the International Country Music Conference, the Appalachian Studies Association Conference, the American Folklore Association Conference, the International Association for the Study of Popular Music Conference, and many more.
-Teaching is one of the most rewarding experiences I have gained through higher education.
-As an interdisciplinary learner myself, I enjoy the challenge of working with STEM majoring undergraduates to bridge their research and career interests with critical thinking processes and the arts.
-I work with Graduate Teaching Assistants at Virginia Tech and serve as an advocate for marginalized and youth voices through varying boards and committees.
+As an interdisciplinary learner myself, I enjoy the challenge of teaching across disciplines, finding intersections between experience, research, career interests, and theoretically driven critical thinking processes and the arts.

 COLLABORATION & CONSULTATION

 I am available for consultation services and projects including, but not limited to:

 - diversity and inclusion (long-term plans, seminars, or short workshops)